Électricité de France

-Électricité de France SA (/fr/; lit.
+Électricité de France (/fr/; lit.
 'Electricity of France'), commonly known as EDF, is a French multinational electric utility company owned by the government of France.
 Headquartered in Paris, with €139.7 billion in sales in 2023, EDF operates a diverse portfolio of at least 120 gigawatts of generation capacity in Europe, South America, North America, Asia, the Middle East, and Africa.
 In 2009, EDF was the world's largest producer of electricity.
 Its 56 active nuclear reactors in France are spread out over 18 sites (18 nuclear power plants).
 They comprise 32 reactors of 900 MW_{e}, 20 reactors of 1,300 MW_{e}, and 4 reactors of 1,450 MW_{e}, all PWRs.

 EDF was created on 8 April 1946 by the 1945 parliament, from the merging of various divided actors.
 EDF led France's post-war energy growth, with a unique focus on civil nuclear energy, through reconstruction and further industrialization within the Trente Glorieuses, being a flagship of France's new industrial landscape.
 In 2004, following integration into the European Common Market, EDF was privatized, although the government of France retained 84% equity.
 In 2017 EDF took over the majority of the reactor business Areva, in a French government-sponsored restructuring.
 That same year, following a wish to divest from nuclear energy, the possible closure of 17 of EDF's French nuclear power reactors by 2025 was announced.
 By 2022, this decision had been reversed, with the administration of president Emmanuel Macron announcing plans for a "nuclear renaissance", beginning with the projected construction of 6 EPR model 2 reactors with an option for 8 further reactors.
 Meanwhile, construction is ongoing on EPR model 1 reactors in France and Britain.

 Following privatization, decades of under-investment, and the 2021–2022 global energy crisis, the French government announced the full renationalisation of the company for an estimated cost of €5 billion, which it completed on 8 June 2023.

 The EDF group

 Activities

 EDF specialises in electricity, from engineering to distribution.
 The company's operations include the following: electricity generation and distribution; power plant design, construction and dismantling; energy trading; and transport.
 It is active in such power generation technologies as nuclear power, hydropower, wind power, solar energy, biomass, geothermal energy and fossil-fired energy.

-In November 2022, EDF agreed the acquisition of GE Steam Power's nuclear activities, which include the manufacture of non-nuclear equipment for new nuclear power plants including steam turbines and the maintenance and upgrade of existing nuclear power plants outside America.
+In November 2022, EDF agreed to acquire GE Steam Power's nuclear activities, which include the manufacture of non-nuclear equipment for new nuclear power plants including steam turbines and the maintenance and upgrade of existing nuclear power plants outside America.
 The acquisition was completed on 31 May 2024, and GE Power's nuclear business is now known as Arabelle Solutions.

 In July 2025, EDF withdrew from bidding on new nuclear projects abroad, other than in nearby EU countries, to concentrate on a future large domestic construction programme.